Expert Recap: CIRS and GI issues

 The analogy I use with patients: trying to heal the gut before treating CIRS is like painting a wall while water is still pouring through the ceiling.
 The work won’t hold.

-Here’s the physiology behind that.
+Here’s the science behind that.

 The biotoxin inflammatory pathway in CIRS remains active until CIRS is treated.
 That means inflammation keeps the microbiome destabilized.
 Antimicrobial and antifungal protocols produce temporary results because the conditions that allow overgrowth are never resolved.
 Low MSH means the gut lining cannot repair itself regardless of diet, binders, or supplements.